evenstephenr/react-query/README.md

 ### useQuery state

-`useQuery` uses core React APIs under the hood to maintain a state of your external request.
-Any data or errors that are returned from your external request will be accessible by the values returned from the `useQuery` module
+The payload returned by a `useQuery` hook is referred to as 'state'.
+Internally, `useQuery` uses core React APIs to maintain state.
+Any data or errors that are returned from your external request will be accessible by the values returned from the `useQuery` module.

 ```js
 import { useQuery } from "query";